fede6590/Reality_Defender/README.md

 ## EVALUTION

-Notebook in model folder named Evaluation_Test_DS.ipynb Open it and just run from start to end.
+Notebook in model folder named Evaluation_Test_DS.ipynb Open it and just run from start to end to obtain accuracy on test and the test_df.csv file in question_03 folder.